carla-simulator/ros-bridge/README.md

 The OPEN Drive map description is published.

-# Reference Ego Vehicle
+# Example Ego Vehicle

 An example Carla Client to spawn and control an ego vehicle is available.
 You can find further documentation [here](carla_ego_vehicle/README.md).

-# Waypoint calcluation
+# Waypoint calculation

 To make use of the Carla waypoint calculation a ROS Node is available to get waypoints.
 You can find further documentation [here](carla_waypoint_publisher/README.md).